 If a student is determined to be in academic probationary status, the student may appeal the determination within ten calendar days.
 Appeals submitted outside of this deadline will be accepted and considered but may be applied for a subsequent academic period.
 The Director of Student Services at the main location is responsible for making a recommendation on the appeal and electronically submitting the appeal to the Director of Administration at the main location and sending it to the respective school Director.
 Reasons for which students may appeal a negative progress determination include death of a relative, an injury or illness of the student, or any other allowable special or mitigating circumstance.
 The student must submit a written appeal to the Director of Student Services at the main location describing why they failed to meet SAP standards, along with supporting documentation of the reasons why the determination should be reversed.
-This information point.
+This information should include what has changed about the student's situation that will allow them to achieve SAP by the next evaluation point.
 Appeal documents will be reviewed, and a decision will be made and reported to the student within 10 business days.
 All determinations are final.
-All documents will be retained in the student's academic file.
+All documentation pertaining to the appeal will be retained in the student's academic file.
 The appeal and decision documents will be retained in the student file.
-If the student prevails upon the appeal, the Satisfactory Academic Progress determination will be reversed.
+If the student prevails upon the appeal, the Satisfactory Academic Progress determination will be reversed and the eligibility for Title IV Funds (Financial Aid) eligibility will be re-instated.